crizzy9/.dotfiles/README.md

 # vim keybindings (https://neovim.io/doc/user/motion.html - for additional key bindings)
 u - undo
 Ctrl + r - redo
-Ctrl + o - move backwards through the jump list
+s - replace character with a string. abc -> 1234bc Ctrl + o - move backwards through the jump list
 Ctrl + i - move forward to the next jump in the jumplist Ctrl + t - move forward to next item in tag list (Works like a stack so only pops)